Flood insurance in Florida: What you need to know

 Of the 2.5 million Florida homes in the FEMA-designated special flood hazard area, or areas with a 1 in 4 chance of flooding during a 30-year mortgage, just 43% have flood insurance.
 [1] [2]

-Add to this 27% of the roughly 9 million housing units in Florida that have a high risk of flooding according to FEMA, and flood insurance is a vital coverage add-on for Florida homeowners.
+Add to this 27% of the roughly 9 million housing units in Florida that have a high risk of flooding according to FEMA, and shopping for flood insurance is a key part of buying home insurance for Florida homeowners.

 Compare flood insurance rates in Florida